tony-aw/broadcast/README.md

 **more memory-efficient** than R’s regular dimensions replication mechanism.

+Please read the [Broadcasting
+explained](https://tony-aw.github.io/broadcast/vignettes/d_broadcasting_explained.html)
-Please read the article [Broadcasting explained](https://tony-aw.github.io/broadcast/vignettes/d_broadcasting_explained.html) for a more complete explanation of what “broadcasting” is.
+page for a more complete explanation of what “broadcasting” is.